-One of the key items to include is a rating point for raters to choose if they are unable to rate their colleague, e.g. ‘Unable to Rate’, or ‘Have not had the opportunity to observe’, or Not Applicable (N/A).
+One of the key items to include in a Likert Scale for 360 feedback is a rating point for raters to choose if they are unable to rate their colleague, e.g. ‘Unable to Rate’, or ‘Have not had the opportunity to observe’, or Not Applicable (N/A).

 We have based our design on some simple principles:

 - Keep it short